X

 Flexibility

-Mortgage brokers are generally subject to the raw guidelines of their investors, while direct lenders are able to make their own judgments.
+Mortgage brokers are generally subject to the guidelines of their investors or wholesale lenders, while direct lenders may be able to make their own judgments.

 That gives direct lenders a little more flexibility when it comes to approving borrowers, says Rodriguez.
 "We do have this flexibility to move around our own guidelines, depending on the customer and how we feel about the overall transaction.”